DavidsonGM/Projeto-Final-BD/README.md

 ## 🧐 About <a name = "about"></a>

 This project was created for the Database class in order to apply all the knowledge acquired.

+In [doc](./doc) are all the theoretical content

+In [src](./src) are the codes implementing an persitence layer and a CRUD for three related tables

 ## 🏁 Getting Started <a name = "getting_started"></a>